Palaniappan-Mrinaika/Text-Mining-of-British-Airways-Customer-Reviews/README.md

 ## Learning & Feedback

-As I am building my skills in data science through my studies, I would really appreciate any feedback, suggestions, or advice on how I can improve this project or my code!
+As I am building my skills in data science, I would really appreciate any feedback, suggestions, or advice on how I can improve this project!